sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">P90 failed sentinel search duration by query over 5m</p>

-- The 90th percentile search duration for sentinel queries, broken down by query.
-Useful for debugging whether a slowdown is limited to a specific type of query.
+- The 90th percentile search duration of _unsuccessful_ sentinel queries (by error or timeout), broken down by query.
+Useful for debugging how the performance of failed requests affect UX.

 This panel has no related alerts.